-AfricanFeminism (AF) is a collaborative writing project between African authors/writers with the long-term ambition of bringing on board at least one feminist voice from throughout the continent.
-It’s an online feminist platform that encourages open discussion and dialogue on feminist issues throughout the continent.
+AfricanFeminism (AF) is a pan-African feminists digital platform and collaborative writing project between African authors/writers with the long-term ambition of bringing on board at least one feminist voice from each country on the continent.
+As an online feminist platform, we encourage open discussion and dialogue on feminist issues throughout the continent.
 We are about inquiry, questioning, dialoguing and transforming mind-sets through such processes.
 We are not afraid to claim the word ‘Feminism’ and invite open conversations to better understand this paradigm through our own and others’ lived experiences.

 Follow us on Facebook.